 STEM Foundations combines the excellence of a GSSM education with the convenience of learning from home.
 Created for rising juniors in the state of South Carolina, STEM Foundations is an online school with a high-level STEM-focused curriculum.
 Utilizing a cohort model, courses meet synchronously and are taught online using Zoom.
-Students have online access to teachers’ office hours, academic advising, academic tutoring, college counseling, and guidance counseling.
+Students have online access to teachers’ office hours, academic advising, academic tutoring, college counseling, and student support services.
 Students admitted to this program will begin their junior year in fall 2021 and graduate in spring 2023.

 The application for STEM Foundations requires a high school transcript, an essay, reference contact information, interviews, and a GSSM math admissions score.
 All South Carolina residents who will be starting 11th grade in fall 2021 are eligible for this program.
 Applicants should show demonstrated success as online learners.